Spanish league loses court battle, won’t play match in US - WHIZ News

 Villarreal season ticket holders would have been compensated for losing out on a home game.
 They could have received a 40% discount on their next season ticket purchase, free entry, and travel for up to 3,000 fans to the away game at Atlético’s Wanda Metropolitano Stadium or a paid-for trip to Miami for up to 600 people.

-Similar compensation packages were offered to Girona fans last season, and many had already accepted them when the game near Miami was called off.
+Similar compensation packages were offered to Girona fans last season, and many had already accepted them when the game was called off.

 More AP soccer https://apnews.com/Soccer and https://twitter.com/AP_Sports